TraDuong1/jpa-prototype-doradus/README.md

-Sample JPA Light for Doradus Project
+Sample “JPA Light” for Doradus Project
 ====================================

 The purpose of this project to demonstrate how to utilize JPA for Doradus, to some extent.